 One of the greatest features is Garmin Connect app or website.
 You can create your own workouts and download them onto your watch.
 When creating a workout, you can set pace guidelines, distances, intervals, and alerts.
 The satellite lock is usually very quick, even in remote locations, so you don’t have to wait on your watch when you’re ready to go.

-The watch is very light and not too big on the wrist – it is the perfect size.
+This best running watch is very light and not too big on the wrist – it is a perfect size.
 It is extremely easy to use and picks up a GPS signal very quickly.

 The screen is not as detailed as what can be found on the Forerunner 620 model in that the 220 only features one item on the screen at a time while the 620 divides its data into separate sections on one screen.
 The display is still rather easy to read and adjust as desired.